IntelliJ IDEA overview

 IntelliJ IDEA comes in two editions:

-IntelliJ IDEA Ultimate: the commercial edition for JVM, web, and enterprise development.
+IntelliJ IDEA Ultimate: a full-featured Java and Kotlin IDE.
 It includes all the features of the Community edition, plus adds support for languages that other IntelliJ platform-based IDEs focus on, as well as support for a variety of server-side and front-end frameworks, application servers, integration with database and profiling tools, and more.

-IntelliJ IDEA Community Edition: the free edition based on open-source for JVM and Android development.
+IntelliJ IDEA Community Edition: a free IDE built on open-source code that provides essential features for Java and Kotlin enthusiasts.

 The Early Access program